Florida Atlantic Owls take on the Fairleigh Dickinson Knights in second round

 Columbus, Ohio; Sunday, 7:45 p.m.
 EDT

-BOTTOM LINE: The No. 25 Florida Atlantic Owls and Fairleigh Dickinson Knights meet in the NCAA Tournament second round.
+BOTTOM LINE: The No. 25 Florida Atlantic Owls and Fairleigh Dickinson Knights square off in the NCAA Tournament second round.

-The Owls have gone 18-2 against C-USA opponents, with a 14-1 record in non-conference play.
-Florida Atlantic ranks second in C-USA in rebounding averaging 35.7 rebounds.
-Vladislav Goldin leads the Owls with 6.4 boards.
+The Owls' record in C-USA play is 18-2, and their record is 14-1 in non-conference play.
+Florida Atlantic averages 78.4 points while outscoring opponents by 13.4 points per game.

-The Knights are 10-6 against NEC opponents.
+The Knights are 10-6 against NEC teams.
 Fairleigh Dickinson is third in the NEC with 10.0 offensive rebounds per game led by Heru Bligen averaging 2.1.

-TOP PERFORMERS: Johnell Davis is averaging 13.5 points, 5.2 rebounds and 1.5 steals for the Owls.
-Alijah Martin is averaging 15.1 points and 5.3 rebounds over the last 10 games for Florida Atlantic.
+TOP PERFORMERS: Johnell Davis is scoring 13.5 points per game and averaging 5.2 rebounds for the Owls.
+Alijah Martin is averaging 2.5 made 3-pointers over the last 10 games for Florida Atlantic.

-Demetre Roberts is averaging 16.5 points and 4.3 assists for the Knights.
-Grant Singleton is averaging 12.4 points over the last 10 games for Fairleigh Dickinson.
+Joe Munden Jr. is averaging 10.5 points for the Knights.
+Demetre Roberts is averaging 15.8 points over the last 10 games for Fairleigh Dickinson.

 LAST 10 GAMES: Owls: 9-1, averaging 80.7 points, 34.8 rebounds, 13.7 assists, 6.4 steals and 2.7 blocks per game while shooting 47.8% from the field.
 Their opponents have averaged 65.7 points per game.